Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![Ansible](assets/ansible-3.png)

-Enter the Ansible Tower job template URL you were provided after the deployment Enter the credentials to access Ansible username : admin password : Dynatrace
+Enter the Ansible Tower job template URL you were provided after the deployment<br>
+Enter the credentials to access Ansible<br>
+username : admin<br>
+password : Dynatrace<br>
-Click the Sent test notification button to validate your configuration On success, a green confirmation message will be displayed Save your configuration
+Click the Sent test notification button to validate your configuration<br>
+On success, a green confirmation message will be displayed<br>
+Save your configuration

 ![Ansible](assets/ansible-4.png)